qq3g7bad/shtracer/docs/01_requirements.md

 ## 📃 1.
 Use `config.md` for configuration

 <!-- @REQ1.1@ -->
-### To make a requirement traceablity matrix, use a configuration file.
+### To make a requirements traceablity matrix, use a configuration file.

 * This file is written in markdown format.
   * e.g. `../sample/config.md`.